go-email-validator/go-email-validator/Readme.md

 ## TODO

 * Tests
+  * Add functional tests
+  * Find way to compare func in tests
 * SMTP working with other ports
 * Add linter in pre-hook and ci
 * Copy features from [truemail](https://github.com/truemail-rb/truemail)